Journal of Field Ornithology

 • Journal and publisher names should be spelled out in their entirety.

-• Text citations should be in the author-year format (LeConte 1995, Edwards and Sutton 1994, 1996, Klatt et al. 1997, Frydendall 1995a, b).
+• Text citations should be in the author-year format (e.g., Dixon 1990, Frydendall and Quade 1994, 1995, Whitt et al. 2008, Morton 2010a, b).
 Do not use commas between author and year; do use a comma between different citations by the same or different authors.
 When citing several references within parentheses, list in chronological order with the oldest first.
-If you cite or quote critical material directly from longer works, indicate the pertinent pages (e.g., Smith 1994:23-24).
+If you cite or quote critical material directly from longer works, indicate the pertinent pages (e.g., Smith 2010:23-24).

 • Unpublished papers should not be cited.
 Also, do not cite manuscripts that are in preparation or review and avoid citation of 'gray' literature such as technical reports by governmental agencies that may be difficult for other researchers to find.
 Articles that have been accepted for publication can be cited using the digital object identifier (doi) if the volume and page numbers are not yet known.